Classics and Ancient HistoryFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-All new research students attend a core unit on Theories and Approaches unit, as well as the fortnightly departmental seminar.
+All new research students attend a core unit on Theories and Approaches, as well as the fortnightly departmental seminar.

-A large number of graduates from this programme develop careers in higher education or work on high level research projects in the field of Classics and Ancient History; some graduates take careers up in museum education and journalism.
+A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of classics and ancient history; some graduates go on to careers in museum education and journalism.

 Dr Lyndsay Coo, (Lecturer), Ancient Greek tragedy, with particular focus on Sophocles; the representation of women (particularly sisters) in Athenian tragedy; Troy and the Trojan War in ancient thought and literature.

-Professor Robert Fowler, (Henry Overton Wills Professor of Greek), Greek literature, especially Homer, lyric poetry and historiography; Greek mythographers; history of scholarship; textual criticism.
+Professor Patrick Finglass, (Professor of Greek), Greek literature, esp. tragedy and lyric poetry; Greek myth; history of scholarship; textual criticism

 Dr Shelley Hales, (Senior Lecturer), Ancient art and its reception; reception of Pompeii; Roman cultural history; Roman provincial identities.

-Dr Kurt Lampe, (Senior Lecturer), Ancient philosophy; Greek poetry; modern philosophy and critical theory (especially existentialism and psychoanalysis); reception of classical antiquity.
+Dr Kurt Lampe, (Senior Lecturer), ancient philosophy; Greek poetry; modern continental philosophy; reception of classical antiquity

 Dr Genevieve Liveley, (Senior Lecturer), Augustan literature; critical theory; gender theory; narratology; the classical tradition.